DavidDock/cheers-to-beers/TESTING.md

 A user can send a contact message

 #### Results
-The user can contact the admin with thier suggestions or queires by sending a contact message and are given a success message once sent.
+The user can contact the admin with their suggestions or queries by sending a contact message and are given a success message once sent.

 Current features created for user story:
-- Contact page and toat container
+- Contact page and toast container

 ## Browser Testing
 This website has been tested in google chrome and microsoft edge with no errors seen.